Dunkirkers: Origins and function

-Effectiveness
+History

 Despite a near constant blockade of the Dunkirkers' ports by Dutch warships, the privateers routinely managed to evade the blockaders and inflict much damage to Dutch shipping.
 Though the Dutch at times prevented the Dunkirkers from reaching open sea, during the winter months the blockade was extremely difficult to maintain and permitted virtually free passage.
 Sometimes naval battles ensued when privateers tried to break out or when Dutch warships tried to destroy the privateers in their harbours.
 During one of these Dutch attacks, the Dutch folk hero Piet Pieterszoon Hein, famous for capturing a Spanish treasure fleet, was killed.
 The Dutch declared the Dunkirk privateers pirates in 1587; captains of Dutch naval vessels had to swear an oath that they would throw or beat all prisoners from Dunkirk warships into the sea (euphemistically known as voetenspoelen, "washing the feet").
 Due to its excessive harshness and the fact that it provoked equally cruel retributions from the side of the privateers, this standing order was very unpopular with Dutch crews and the general public.
 The order was often evaded by putting Dunkirk seamen off on one of the many shallow shoals off the Flemish coast from which they could wade to dry land.

 The Dunkirkers had an extremely wide range for their era.
 Although mainly operating in and around the Channel, they also sailed near the Danish and German coastal areas to intercept Dutch ships returning from the Baltic, and operated in Spanish and Mediterranean waters.
+Renowned commanders like Michel Jacobsen also had taken part in actions against the Ottoman Empire.
 They cooperated closely with the Spanish navy, for instance, in the Battle of the Downs.
 This combined effort reached a peak of effectiveness during the time the Eighty Years' War merged with the Thirty Years' War.
 To evade the Dutch navy the Dunkirk admiralty had a special type of small and very maneuverable warship constructed, the frigate.
 Frigate-like ship types were soon adopted by other navies and still have their modern-day counterparts.